ljpatrick/marxpaint/docs/en/README.txt

                       Printer Dialog Options

-                              By default, Tux Paint only shows the printer dialog (or, on Linux/Unix, runs the
+                              By default, Marx Paint only shows the printer dialog (or, on Linux/Unix, runs the
                               "altprintcommand"; e.g., "kprinter" instead of
                               "lpr") if the [Alt] (or [Option]) key is held